Carmalouna/carmalouna/README.md

 # Carmalouna

-*Carmalouna is a blend of "Karma," symbolizing action and consequences, and "Louna," referring to Luna, the moon—representing balance, mindfulness, and the cyclical nature of life.*
+*Carmalouna is a blend of "Karma," symbolizing action and consequences, and "Louna," referring to Luna, the moon — representing balance, mindfulness, and the cyclical nature of life.*

 ### 1. The Team - Carmalouna